cedx/ngx-cookies/README.md

 }
 ```

-> The `CookieModule` provider is intended for the application root module only.
+> The `CookieModule` provider is intended for the application root module.

 Then, it will be available in the constructor of the component classes: